andymtv/engpoldictionary/README.md

 # engpoldictionary
 Your own simple English-Poland Dictionary.
-In fact, that simple page can store words from any langauges)
+Note!
+You can write any words from any languages, not just Polish words ^_^